com-pas/contributing/docs/HOME.md

 ## Community refinements

-Every Monday there is a CoMPAS Community Refinement at 10AM CET.
-The event is available at the CoMPAS mailing list [calendar](https://lists.lfenergy.org/g/CoMPAS/calendar) and can be subscribed to.
+Online community refinement sessions can be scheduled ad-hoc e.g. via Slack.
+Feedback on stories/features can be put in the Github issue.

 ### Prepared topics

-Every Friday before the refinement meeting on Monday, all topics are published on the #compas channel on our [LFEnergy Slack](https://lfenergy.slack.com/).
+Topics to refine can be shared and published on the #compas channel on our [LFEnergy Slack](https://lfenergy.slack.com/).
+You can ask feedback upfront as well.

 ### Add your own topics